williams-cs/swell/tutorials/whitespace.md

 	--also figure out which is being used -- abstract function node or funapp?
-	--looks like maybe user-created functions can be parsed differently from given functions --right now funapp does not have body or parens -rewrite conditional parser with parens and ws stored correctly -implement repeat (node class) with parens and body -rewrite repeat node parser
+	--looks like maybe user-created functions can be parsed differently from given functions --right now funapp does not have body or parens -implement repeat (node class) with parens and body -rewrite repeat node parser
--take out rws from funapp (but it should be in fun dec) -make sure that no tostring is hardcoded with ws
+-make sure that no tostring is hardcoded with ws
 -ALL WS PARSED IS STORED EXACTLY ONCE
 -clean up ParensNode<Argument<any>> bc ALL ParensNode are ParensNode<Argument> so doesn't need to be generic